googleapis/google-cloud-cpp/google/cloud/storage/quickstart/README.md

 ## The gRPC plugin

-The Google Cloud Storage client library includes an experimental plugin to use gRPC as the transport to access GCS.
+The Google Cloud Storage client library includes a plugin to use gRPC as the transport to access GCS.
 For the most part, only applications with very large workloads (several Tbits/s of upload and/or download bandwidth) benefit from GCS+gRPC.
-Furthermore, this GCS feature is not generally available in GCP, please talk to your sales rep if you have an interest in using this feature.

 To enable the GCS+gRPC plugin you need to (a) link your application with an additional library, and (b) use a different function to initialize the